 But it should be noted that the two angles that are supplementary to each other, do not have to be next to each other.
 Hence, any two angles can be supplementary angles, if their sum is equal to 180°.

 Geometry is one of the important branches of mathematics that deals with the study of different shapes.
 It initiates the study of lines and angles.
 A straight line is a line without curves and it is defined as the shortest distance between two points.
 An angle is formed when the line segment meets at a point.

-Two angles are said to be supplementary angles when their angles add up to 180 degrees.
+In Maths, the meaning of supplementary is related to angles that make a straight angle together.
+It means, two angles are said to be supplementary angles when they add up to 180 degrees.
 Two angles are supplementary, if

-- One of its angles is acute angle and another angle is an obtuse angle
+- One of its angles is an acute angle and another angle is an obtuse angle.

 - Both of the angles are right angles.

 This means that ∠A + ∠B = 180°.

 See the figure below for a better understanding of the pair of angles that are supplementary.